crs4/hadoop-galaxy/README.md

 workflows.
 Finally, it will install a Python executable `hadoop_galaxy` (together with its dependencies) that is the adaptor you need to use to run Hadoop-based programs in Galaxy.

+### Configuration

+You'll want to configure Hadoop-Galaxy to work appropriately for your computing environment.
+There are only a few configuration values and you can specify them via environment variables.

+**HADOOP\_GALAXY\_DATA\_DIR**: path where the `hadoop_galaxy` adapter will have the Hadoop jobs write their output data.
+To have your Hadoop jobs write to HDFS set this variable to something like `hdfs://your.name.node:9000/user/galaxy/workspace`.

+* Default: will try to write to a directory called `hadoop_output` in the Galaxy workspace.
+Note that as a result by default the Hadoop jobs will not write to HDFS.

+**HADOOP\_GALAXY\_PUT\_DIR**: the Hadoop-accessible directory to which the `put_dataset` tool (see below) will copy Galaxy datasets.

+**HADOOP\_GALAXY\_LOG\_LEVEL**: log level for tools and adapter.
+Must be one of 'debug', 'info', 'warn', 'error', 'critical'.
+This variable is not yet respected by all Hadoop-Galaxy components (work-in-progress).

 ### How to wrap your own Hadoop tool